Panthers come from behind to beat Saints 44-38

 "Mr. Richardson has been fair and I appreciate the opportunity he has given me, and we will see how things unfold," Rivera said.

-He passed for 396 yards, giving him 5,177 this season, the third most in league history behind the 2011 totals of himself (5,476) and New England's Tom Brady (5,235).
-Brees became the first player to eclipse 5,000 yards three times (none of the other three QBs to hit 5,000 — Dan Marino, Tom Brady and Matthew Stafford — have done it more than once).
-Brees' four TD passes gave him 43 in 2012, and he's the first player with 40 TD passes in consecutive seasons.
+Brees passed for 396 yards, giving him 5,177 this season, also third most behind the 2011 totals of himself (5,476) and New England's Tom Brady (5,235).
+Brees became the first player to eclipse 5,000 yards three times.
+His four TD passes gave him 43 in 2012, and he's the first player with 40 TD passes in consecutive seasons.

-Payton, who agreed to a contract extension through 2017, is expected to return to work after the Super Bowl is played in New Orleans on Feb.
+Payton, who agreed to a five-year contract extension, is expected to return to work after New Orleans hosts the Super Bowl on Feb.
 3.

-Although the Saints' defense had a rough day, the unit gave New Orleans its first lead, 14-10, when Vilma intercepted Newton and ran 18 yards for a touchdown.
-The Superdome crowd roared in support of Vilma, a central figure in the bounty scandal who initially had been suspended the whole season.
-He never served one game of the ban after he, defensive end Will Smith, and former Saints Scott Fujita and Anthony Hargrove fought successfully to have their suspensions of various lengths overturned.
+Newton was intercepted once, but for only the second time in seven games.
+The interception, returned 18 yards for a touchdown in the first half, was made by linebacker Jonathan Vilma, a central figure in the bounty scandal.
+Vilma, who the NFL called a ringleader in the Saints' cash-for-hits program, initially was suspended the entire season.
+He never served a game of that ban after he, defensive end Will Smith, and former Saints Scott Fujita and Anthony Hargrove fought successfully to have their suspensions of various lengths thrown out on appeal.

 Leading 24-13, the Saints looked ready to seize control in the third quarter.
 Panthers tight end Greg Olsen fumbled along the sideline in Carolina territory, and defensive back Johnny Patrick appeared to recover.
 Initially, the play was blown dead and Olsen ruled down.
-Saints assistant head coach Joe Vitt challenged the call, and the play was ruled a fumble, but Patrick's right foot was so close to the sideline that referee Al Riveron could not determine if the Saints took possession.
+Vitt challenged the call, and the play was ruled a fumble, but Patrick's right foot was so close to the sideline that referee Al Riveron could not determine if the Saints took possession.